A BIT ABOUT NEUROPSYCHOLOGY

 This brief assessment is designed to capture information about your child's intellectual abilities and satisfy necessary admissions requirements for some private schools.

-Payment is kindly expected on the first date of service.
-Major credit cards, including HSA and FSA, and check are accepted.
 Most services provided by McGill Neuropsychology are "insurance friendly" and may be covered in full or partially by several out-of-network medical or mental health insurance plans.
 Families will be provided with all costs prior to the appointment and given the necessary paperwork to file a claim with their insurance company after rendered services.
+Payment plans available upon request.

 This evaluation assesses for a possible autism spectrum disorder and is appropriate for children and adolescents who exhibit difficulties with social development, communication/language, and/or behavioral difficulties.
 Families may choose between a comprehensive evaluation or diagnostic service.
 The latter is a brief evaluation focused on assessing a child's intellectual (IQ) and social functioning.